 There are a lot of wonderful apps on Android, but there are considerably fewer tablet-specific versions than on Apple’s App Store, and they’re updated less frequently.

 Even the cheapest tablets provide adequate performance for media streaming and online browsing.
 There’s also a slight chance you’ll receive a software update that improves performance.
-The build, on the other hand, will not change, so think twice before purchasing a tablet with a cheap plastic body.
+On the other hand, the build will not change, so think twice before purchasing a tablet with a cheap plastic body.

 Even those who own budget phones will notice that low-cost tablets have drab 1,024-by-600 or 1,280-by-800 screens, which might appear blurry.
 The 2,048-by-1,536 resolution of higher-quality tablets is noticeably sharper.

 Which Tablet Should You Get?
 LTE Vs. Wi-Fi-Only Tablet